shreyonn100/US-Credit-Card-Report/README.md

 ## Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A dual page report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the dashboard: